amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 A receive block can contain number of cases that each query the mailbox with a pattern - message pattern.
 As per pattern matching, the first message in the mailbox that matches the case is selected and associated action to it is performed.
 Once all messages in mailbox are processed, actor suspends and wait for new incoming messages.

+### Scala imports

+In scala the *package* keyword is used to define the package to which the code belongs and *import* is used to import the piece of information required.
+This is very much like java.
+But in scala the import can rename the object.
+The renaming clause is used for the same.
+This renaming clause is always in the form "{original-name => new-name}"
+e.g. import companies.{google => alphabet}.
+This offers a benefit of avoiding name collesions in case of having same named import from scala and java.

+In scala you can exclude something from importing as well e.g. import org.comp.intro.{detailed => _}, here the detailed object is excluded from import.

+The catch-all import is presented by _. e.g. import org.mycomp.rules._ it imports all the rules.

+There are some (following) implicit imports (done by default) in each scala program:

+    1. java.lang._
+    2. scala._      Contains standard scala library.
+The scala import overshadows the java.lang import.
+    3. Predef._     Contains many definitions of types, methods, and implicit conversions that are commonly used on Scala programs.

 ### Functional programming